berryamin/Python/Python-3/Doc/library/tempfile.rst

    causes the file to roll over to an on-disk file regardless of its size.

-   The returned object is a file-like object whose :attr:`_file` attribute is either a :class:`StringIO` object or a true file object, depending on whether :func:`rollover` has been called.
+   The returned object is a file-like object whose :attr:`_file` attribute is either a :class:`io.BytesIO` or :class:`io.StringIO` object (depending on whether binary or text *mode* was specified) or a true file object, depending on whether :func:`rollover` has been called.
 This file-like object can be used in a :keyword:`with` statement, just like a normal file.

+   .. versionchanged:: 3.3
+      the truncate method now accepts a ``size`` argument.

 .. function:: TemporaryDirectory(suffix='', prefix='tmp', dir=None)